lebite/menu/README.md

 **OUTPUT:**

-_If put is successful, return:_
+_If put is successful, returns:_

 **Code:** 200

-_If put is not successful, return:_
+_If put is not successful, returns:_

 **Code:** 400